-Donna Goldbranson, herself the parent of a child with severe and multiple disabilities, was on a tour of the Northern Virginia Training Center when she saw a young woman, slumped in a wheelchair, all but ignored.
-The site of the woman tugged at Donna's heart.
-Her whispered plea, "Please help me," broke Donna's heart and inspired the creation of SPARC - Specially Adapted Resource Clubs.
+Donna Goldbranson, herself the parent of a child with severe and multiple disabilities, was on a tour of a traditional supported day program when she saw a young woman, Ellen, slumped in a wheelchair, all but ignored.
+The site of Ellen tugged at Donna's heart.
+Her whispered plea, "Please help me," broke Donna's heart and inspired the creation of SPARC - Specially Adapted Resource Clubs, now also known as Specially Adapted Resource Centers.
 SPARC opened its doors serving four young adults with severe and multiple disabilities who, at 22, had aged out of the K-12 special ed support and had been waiting at home for at least 8 years, for Donna's help.
+Eighteen years later, Ellen is still enjoying her days at SPARC!

-SPARC'S MISSION, VISION, AND CORE VALUES
+MISSION, VISION, AND CORE VALUES